microsoft/MixedReality-UXTools-Unreal/README.md

 # Getting Started

-You can consume the utils via a prebuilt version of the plugin or building it yourself from sources.
-See the following sections for instructions.
+Whether using the prebuilt plugin or building it yourself, you'll first need to obtain our internal version of UE.
+Vanilla UE 4.24 has HoloLens 2 support in beta but the plugin depends on internal changes that have not been released yet.
+You can find the latest binaries of our internal UE in  `\\cognitionfs\PUBLIC\Unreal\builds` (Redmond) or `\\havokfs\SelfHost\Sydney\UE4` (Dublin).
+Unzip it to a local folder and use it instead of Epic's version.

 ## Prebuilt Plugin

 Prebuilt versions of the plugin are left regularly in ` \\cognitionfs\PUBLIC\Unreal\MixedRealityUtils` .
-To use one just unzip the file inside your games Plugin folder and enable the plugin via the Plugin menu in the editor.
+To use one just unzip the file inside your game's Plugin folder and enable the plugin via the Plugin menu in the editor.
-You will need to use our internal version of UE (see 'Obtain our internal version of UE' below).

 ## Working From Sources

-### Obtain our internal version of UE

-UE 4.23 has HoloLens 2 support in beta but we depend on the latest changes that have not been released yet.
-You can find the latest binaries of our UE in  `\\cognitionfs\PUBLIC\Unreal\builds` (Redmond) or `\\havokfs\SelfHost\Sydney\UE4` (Dublin)

 ### Clone this repository